Of all the fly fishing opportunities the Caribbean can present, a grand slam is one of the most challenging and unique scenarios to achieve.

 “I have seen a countless number of anglers miss a hook up when the guide says, ‘He ate your fly, set!’ and the angler responds that they did not feel anything,” said Davenport.
 “It happens to many anglers where failure to listen to the guide results in a lost opportunity.
 Remember, no one wants to connect with a fish more than your guide does.
 Trust that they have your best interests in mind.
 When your shot does present itself, remembering to do a strip set is critical.

 By stripping in a quick 6-8 inch pop, anglers will have enough force to set that hook for bonefish and permit.
 For tarpon, you will need a much more aggressive set to sink a hook.
 Your guide will also know the best times to target specific species throughout each day.
-I would recommend asking the plan for the day before leaving the dock each morning.
+I would recommend asking about the plan for the day before leaving the dock each morning.
 By communicating and being on the same page throughout the day, you and your guide can work together to accomplish your grand slam goal.